ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/docs/learning/Starting_a_new_project.md

 ```

 ## **1. Create a New Project Based on the Template**:

+To start a new project, it's beneficial to use a template that provides a structured foundation for your work.
+This template should include a well-organized directory structure, essential configuration files, and a set of example components, such as datamodules, models, and training scripts.
+This approach streamlines the project setup process and ensures that you adhere to best practices from the outset.

-Start by using the template available at [Minimal Lightning Hydra Template](https://github.com/antonibigata/minimal-lightning-hydra-template).
+You can start by using the template available at [Minimal Lightning Hydra Template](https://github.com/antonibigata/minimal-lightning-hydra-template).
 To create a new project from this template:
 - Navigate to the GitHub page of the template.
 - Click on the "Use this template" button, located in the top right corner.
 - Follow the on-screen instructions to create a new repository based on this template.